BitterMill

 Run it live

-Compare machines
+Compare classes

-Keep it ready
+Keep it warm

 Choose the class of Mac you want to understand.